 What is a Distributed Team?

 A distributed team is generally a hybrid team.
-Some of your employees work in a central office, while others work from home or other locations.
+Some of your employees work in a central office or a coworking space, while others work from home or other locations.
 They might be local to you and come into the HQ as necessary, or they might be as far away as another country.

 Distributed models are increasingly common throughout all manner of businesses today.
 They may hire remote workers for specific categories of tasks, like data entry, virtual assistance, or tier 1 support.
 There is a lot of overlap between this kind of distributed team and companies that outsource those same tasks to contractors or service providers.